 Player Eligibility to Start & Play

-All owners must have a starter at every infield position, a starting catcher, and three outfielders.
+All owners must have a starter at every infield position, a starting catcher, three outfielders, and a designated hitter.

 The outfielders can play any outfield position (e.g., an owner could start two right fielders).

-The conversion chart below tells you how many points a player loses from his current fielding rating if he is moved to a position he has not played in real-life.
+The conversion chart below tells you how many points a player loses from his current fielding rating if he is moved to a position that is not his 2 most frequently-played positions.
 Thus, a shortstop with a fielding rating of 980 moved to second would lose 10 points and have a rating of 970.
 An outfielder with a rating of 960 moved to catcher would lose 50 points and have a 910 rating.
 If a player has played two positions, the player at the new position will get the higher adjusted rating at the new position.

 Keep in mind that your catcher will get a ton of chances, making it a crucial defensive position.
 In addition to the adjustments on the conversion chart, a player playing out of position at catcher will have an opponent stolen base success rate of 95% and more base runners will attempt to steal.